jwallom/forward_media/sunday.md

 # Sunday Morning Checklist

+Welcome to the Live Stream checklist.
+This is a living document and will change as we improve services.
+Please note that the prioty of the stream is to keep recording.
+If we lose the internet connection, or experience network issues, never stop OBS froim recording.
+We can use the recording to upload a full service during the week.

 ## Pre-Practice

 ### Hardware Setup

 - [ ] Reboot Computer
-- [ ] Turn on cameras
+- [ ] Turn on camera on tripod.
+Make sure PTZ is on and controllable with controller.
-  - [ ] Set camera 1 to a wide, centered shot
+  - [ ] Set tripod camera to a wide, centered shot.
+Ideally make sure all singers are in shot with a little extra room left and right.
-  - [ ] Set camera 2 to a tight shot
 - [ ] Turn on powerstrip with lights
-- [ ] Make sure the P-16 mixer is on and connected
+- [ ] Make sure the P-16 mixer is on and connected (ultranet light should be green)

 ### Software Setup